 Use of medications may cause RLS, such as metoclopramide or prochlordrperazie, antiseizure drugs like droperidol, or cold and allergy medications.

-In this video you will learn how doctors can diagnose restless legs syndrome:
+In the following video you will learn how doctors can diagnose restless legs syndrome:

 The restless leg syndrome treatment will not cure the disorder, but the symptoms may disappear for a period of time and offer more restful nights.